 So you have an app and you think you are on the right track with your growth strategy.
 If you’ve Googled ‘app marketing’, you have probably already made some effort to optimize your app’s store listing page… but if not, KEEP CALM AND READ ON.

 In this article, you will find all the areas of interest and focus that any ASO (App Store Optimization) effort should take into consideration.
-This list has been put together by the talented minds of the yellowHEAD ASO team, who over the past 5 years have optimized over 400 apps.
-Follow along to plan out your ASO strategy and monitor your ongoing efforts.
+This ASO tips list has been put together by the talented minds of the yellowHEAD ASO team, who over the past 5 years have optimized over 400 apps.
+Follow along to plan out your App Store Optimization strategy and monitor your ongoing efforts.

 The article is split into 4 sections for your convenience: